+1 (202) 633 4203

 I am interested in relevant career opportunities, both within and outside academia.
 I would love to continue my science career using genomic and bioinformatic techniques to answer evolutionary and ecological questions.
 Suggestions of positions or grants I could apply for are always highly appreciated.

 Update: I am currently thinking a lot about future faculty positions or other science-related jobs like senior postdoc positions.
 Please let me know if there are relevant positions you think I’d be a good fit for.

 I was raised in the very north of Sweden, in a town called Luleå, only 100 km from the Arctic Circle.
 I've always had a great interest in animals.
 This interest led me to move from my home already at age 15, to attend a high school in a different town that specialized in both animal and natural sciences.

-Years later I started study biology in Umeå, and quickly realized that biological research was the most amazing thing .
-I decided to move to the other side of the country, to Lund, to get the best education possible.
-My passion for science and biology caused me to spend the weekends reading popular science books and watching documentaries.
+Later, I started to study biology at Umeå University, and quickly realized that biological research was the most fascinating thing .
+I decided to move to the other side of the country, to Lund University, to get the best education possible.
+My passion for science made me spend a large part of my free time reading popular science books and watching nature documentaries.

-Because I felt the biology education went a bit slow for my pace, I completed both my undergraduate and master degrees in four years, instead of the normal five.
-After my MSc, I worked as a research assistant for one year, before starting my PhD.
-Today, I am very fortunate to be able to work with interesting evolutionary questions and fascinating research on a daily basis.
+Because I felt the biology education went a bit slow for my pace, I completed both my undergraduate (BS) and master degrees (MSc) in four years, instead of the normal five.
+After my MSc, I worked as a research assistant for one year before starting as a PhD student.
+In April 2018 I finished my PhD and now I work as a postdoctoral researcher at the Smithsonian Institution.
+I currently live in Washington, DC, together with my husband who works as a software engineer at Amazon.
+I consider myself very fortunate to be able to work with interesting evolutionary questions and fascinating research on a daily basis.